-- Pay no annual bonuses for fiscal 2010; - Continue to freeze base salaries for fiscal 2011 at their respective fiscal 2010 levels (in most cases at fiscal 2009 levels), except for new hires and certain limited exceptions; - Implement a new annual cash bonus program with threshold corporate financial performance criteria requiring at least a 20% year over year increase in our revenue and a minimum of a \$4 million operating profit; and - · Grant long-term equity incentive awards to our NEOs at substantially lower levels than past practice.
+- Paid no annual bonuses for fiscal 2010; - Continued to freeze base salaries for fiscal 2011 at their respective fiscal 2010 levels (in most cases at fiscal 2009 levels), except for new hires and certain limited exceptions; - Implemented a new annual cash bonus program with threshold corporate financial performance criteria requiring at least a 20% year over year increase in our revenue and a minimum of a \$4 million operating profit; and - Granted long-term equity incentive awards to our NEOs at substantially lower levels than past practice.

-Our compensation committee also increased Mr. Potts' annual base salary in August 2010 to reflect his increased duties and responsibilities as president and chief operating officer as described below.
+Our compensation committee also increased Mr. Potts' and Mr. Scribante's annual base salaries to reflect their increased duties and responsibilities as president and chief operating officer, in the case of Mr. Potts, and as a leader of an operating division of our company, in the case of Mr. Scribante, each as described below.